 What is the policy?

-If you're not using pictures or text from the eBay product catalog, you should use your own when creating a listing.
+If you're not using content from the eBay product catalog, you should use your own when creating a listing.
 If you're using someone else's photos, videos and text, make sure you have permission from anyone that has any rights to that content.Allowed

 - Content from the eBay product catalog

 - Images, videos or text copied from websites or internet searches

 - Information from product packaging

 - It's usually OK to use information such as measurements, weight, or other item specifications that are necessary to describe the item that you simply can't say any other way.
 However, you should avoid using any other text from product packaging.

 - Scans or text copied from catalogs or advertisements